Folks in Bradford County ‘Light Up The Town’ for Ariah

 Jody Davidson and Amber Gray are Ariah's neighbors in Ulster Township and the women behind the effort to light up the town for Ariah, encouraging neighbors to put up holiday decorations ranging from Halloween to Christmas, even Easter, all to make Ariah smile.

-“We had an Olaf donated this morning, and we have a bunny coming tomorrow.
-And she just told us we had to a kitty and a doggy to it, so we will get our hands on a kitty and a dog,” Jody Davidson said.
+"We had an Olaf donated this morning, and we have a bunny coming tomorrow.
+And she just told us we had to add a kitty and a doggy to it, so we will get our hands on a kitty and a dog," Jody Davidson said.

 Ariah was diagnosed with brain cancer in January.
 The tumor in her brain cannot be removed.

-Ariah is currently going through chemotherapy treatments as she fights for her life.
-But she’s not in the fight alone.
+She is currently going through chemotherapy treatments as she fights for her life.
+But she's not in the fight alone.

 "I have some past family history with this, so I'm very familiar with it, but just to bring happiness to our hometown small community is really what it's all about and so they know that we're here for them for anything."